DS-Meena/Learn-LLD-HLD/HLD/Design_Distributed_System/README.md

 - The coordinator sends a DoCommit message to all participants. 🏁
 - Participants acknowledge the commit. ✅

+3PC uses following methods to reduce the blocking call (uncertainity window):
+1. Timeouts

+    3PC uses timeouts at each phase.
+If a participant doesn't receive a message within a specified time, it can make a decision to abort, reducing the chances of indefinite blocking.

+2. State Transitions

+    The protocol defines clear state transitions for participants, allowing them to make autonomous decisions in case of coordinator failure:

+    - If a participant is in the initial state and times out, it can safely abort.
+    - If a participant has voted "Yes" and received a "Prepare to Commit" message, it can commit even if it doesn't receive the final "Commit" message.

 ### Advantages 👍

 - Non-blocking: Resolves the blocking problem of 2PC. 🚫